 ⇒ Click here for my complete Everest Base Camp Trek Itinerary and what I would have done differently

 What to Take to Everest Base Camp: Some Extra Tips

-2. During the day keep your chocolate in with your bladder in your day pack to stop in melting
+2. Keep your chocolate in with your water bladder in your day pack to stop in melting

 How to Prepare for the Everest Base Camp Trek